Assessments

 Children’s Mental Health Assessment

 Mental Health assessments help clinicians and caregivers understand what might be causing social or emotional challenges for your child.
 From there, we help families identify the types of services or support that will allow them to thrive at home, school, and in their communities.
-Learn more about the types of services that might be recommended on our Mental Health services page.

 Speech Therapy Assessment

 Speech therapy evaluation will help clinicians alongside families determine what goals and treatment interventions will help increase a child 's communication and interactions with others.
 Evaluations include an assessment to get an overall picture of your child's strengths and areas of need such as how they may understand and process language, clearly express wants and needs, and use social interactions to build relationships.
-To learn more about our ongoing speech therapy services, visit our Speech therapy services site.
+To learn more about our ongoing speech therapy services, visit our Speech therapy services page.

 Occupational Therapy Assessment

-Other Assessments
+Assessments Questions

 See our FAQs to learn more about our assessments process, as well as the types of assessments you may need to seek elsewhere.